Visiting Scholars Program

 - consulting with graduate research students with shared theoretical framings

-- acknowledging the Melbourne Graduate School of Education, the University of Melbourne, in any published work or presentation arising from research undertaken during your visit.
+- acknowledging the Faculty of Education, the University of Melbourne, in any published work or presentation arising from research undertaken during your visit.